andewx/xyz.io/dbkit/README.md

 ## Query (Find) Operations
 As I discussed earlier.
 Database JSON searches are DFS searches.
 For now even if you land on the ``ClassName`` collection you were trying to land in.
 The algorithm is just carrying out a pure DFS recursion.
-Pure through put has not yet been tested.

 When using find operations from other tool kits you mostly will be interested in using the function signatures that look like ``findExact(DBNode node...)`` since this will start your search of the database.
 Unless you already have the database available.

-The model root graph access itself is not threaded, except for the syncing actions.
-Therefore requests are viewed as being sequential.
-This may be an issue if the caller is running threaded calls to the Memory model itself.
-Some of the methods will be synchronized but its too soon to know what issues we will run into.
-If a Model Key is being edited and removed from the underlying graph at the same your edits will likely be lost.

 The ``findSimilar`` property matches currently look to see how far off a string is and is not the same as like a property starts with search.

 The ``findSome`` query returns objects where any of the properties are matching.
 All Properties are interpreted to be ``Strings``

-## Final Notes
+## Notes

-There is honestly quite a lot of testing to be done on the database and I won't consider it ready for another week I imagine
+While the database is threaded itself, calls currently for query operations are not executed in their own threads and are therefore sequential, this is also true of course for I/O. A frequent submission of database queries from a large number of requests is not a tested operation so response time is not guaranteed.

+The database executes its syncing (database write) operation via interrupt.
+Calls to the thread of the database should hang after all writes are finished which adds some stability to the platform.